dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-swiper-in-react-and-typescript-with-tests-part-2.md

 ...
 ```

-Yes, that's how simple it is!
+That's how simple it is!

 Now, we need to verify that once we click on the second indicator, it should display the second image.
 But before that, let's first verify the second indicator is not "active" with the following code: